bokeh/bokeh/README.md

 Bokeh
 =====

-Bokeh (pronounced bok-Kay) is a Python interactive visualization library for large data, that natively uses the latest web technologies.
-Its goal is to provide elegant, concise construction of novel graphics (in the style of Protovis/D3) over large data, and to provide seamless interactivity through thin clients.
+Bokeh (pronounced bo-Kay or bo-Kuh) is a Python interactive visualization library for large datasets that natively uses the latest web technologies.
+Its goal is to provide elegant, concise construction of novel graphics in the style of Protovis/D3, while delivering high-performance interactivity over large data to thin clients.

 Design & Motivation
 ===================